Aamir185/SIT764-Project-Analysis-and-Design/PyTorch_vs_Surround.md

 PyTorch community forums are abuzz with extensibility issues and many users are seen complaining about the difficulty of using other frameworks and API's withing PyTorch.
 Surround, on the other hand, is built with flexibility and extensibility in mind and plays well with popular machine learning frameworks including PyTorch, TensorFlow to name a few.

+# Conclusion

+As you might have noticed, no framework out there is perfect.
+Each framework has its flaws as well as strengths and it is important to know which is which before you start to use it.
+After all, you don't want to find out a particular framework lacks the libraries or functionaity to do a particualr critical task after you have invested hours or even days studying and understanding it.
+This blogs has covered the strengths and weakness of two such blogs and I hope it might have helped you decide which one to choose.